ofiwg/libfabric/man/fi_cxi.7.md

     provider returning -FI_EAGAIN for data transfer and other related libfabric operations.

+*FI_CXI_COMPAT*
+:   Temporary compatibility to allow use of pre-upstream values for FI_ADDR_CXI and
+    FI_PROTO_CXI.
+Compatibility can be disabled to verify operation with upstream constant values and to enable access to conflicting provider values.
+The default setting of 1 specifies both old and new constants are supported.
+A setting of 0 disables support for old constants and can be used to test that an application is compatible with the upstream values.
+A setting of 2 is a safety fallback that if used the provider will only export fi_info with old constants and will be incompatible with libfabric clients that been recompiled.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>